1b3rg/hackmd_introtoMachineLearning/introtoMachineLearning.md

 *Aside; there is also a Pandas course on kaggle.com*

-There are many ways to select a subset of your data. ..two approaches:
+There are many ways to select a subset of your data. ..in this example we use two approaches:
 1. Dot-notation, which we use to select the "prediction target"
 2. Selecting with a column list, which we use to select the "features"

-You can extract a column or variable that you want to predict with dot-notation - this is called the prediction target, and by convention also called y e.g. `y = home_data.Price`
+You can extract a column or variable that you want to predict with dot-notation - this is called the prediction target, and by convention is also called y e.g. `y = home_data.Price`

 Columns input into our model are called "features" and are used to make predictions e.g. `home_features = ['Rooms', 'Bathroom', 'Landsize']` - by convention this data is called X e.g. `X = home_data[home_features]`
+<p>&nbsp;</p>

 **Building your model**